 Note that you retain full copyrights of your software, but agree to grant us usage rights only for the purpose of the competition.

 You will be able to self-evaluate your software using the TIRA service.
+You can find the user guide here.
 Main performance measure will be accuracy on a balanced set of articles.
 In addition, we will measure precision, recall, and F1-score for the hyperpartisan class.

 After the evaluation, participants are required to submit and review task description papers following the SemEval timeline.